wrenchpilot/it-tools-mcp/README.md

 > **📝 Note**: A condensed version of this README is automatically synced to [Docker Hub](https://hub.docker.com/r/wrenchpilot/it-tools-mcp) due to character limits.

-A comprehensive Model Context Protocol (MCP) server that provides access to 112 IT tools and utilities commonly used by developers, system administrators, and IT professionals.
+A comprehensive Model Context Protocol (MCP) server that provides access to over 100 IT tools and utilities commonly used by developers, system administrators, and IT professionals.
 This server exposes a complete set of tools for encoding/decoding, text manipulation, hashing, network utilities, and many other common development and IT tasks.

 ## 📦 Installation & Setup